 Today’s weather was overcast; it has been one of the drier days of late.
 I was rained-on three times, but for short periods only.
 The River Stour roared noisily over the stone boulder weirs.
 Upstream, I gauged the water flow by watching empty and part filled plastic bottles bobbing and pirouetting in the thick brown, churning soup.
-The Stour was within inches of breaking its banks again.
+The chocolate-coloured Stour was within a few inches of breaking its banks again.
 Most of the Reserve is waterlogged.
 “But it’s a marsh,” I hear you say.
 “Aren’t marshes supposed to be waterlogged?”
-Well, dry, wet and waterlogged are words often used to describe the condition of Wilden Marsh.
-In terms of practicality, a completely dry marsh is not desirable.
-A wet marsh is easier and more comfortable to walk through, and a soft, squishy and slippery waterlogged marsh can be a pain when maintenance tasks need to be carried out.
+Well, wet and waterlogged are different states that are natural occurrences on the marsh.
+However, a wet marsh is easier and more comfortable to walk through than a soft, squishy and slippery waterlogged marsh.
+The only animals likely to welcome a waterlogged marsh are fish and ducks.

 The Stour has been in flood more times this year than in other near previous years.
 Trees and tree branches have again fallen into the river, blocking the progress of the usual flotsam and jetsam trying to make its way down to the River Severn.
 Where does all the rubbish come from is a question I have asked myself many times?
 Do the liquefied gas cylinders, plastic bottles and containers of all sizes and colours, car wheels, footballs, and all manner of other floating rubbish originate from a single point upstream, or is most of it down to fly tipping?